Logan Mwangi: Teenager was 'moving rubbish', court told

 He said he was "not that far, not that close" to Mr Cole and added: "I didn't know he was carrying Logan or anything."

-The teenager aid he followed Mr Cole "to make sure he didn't get seen by anyone for the £1,000 fine" and said he initially did not know if Mr Cole knew he was there.
+The teenager added he followed Mr Cole "to make sure he didn't get seen by anyone for the £1,000 fine" and said he initially did not know if Mr Cole knew he was there.

 When Mr Cole did become aware, the youth said the pair did not speak.